 Arkansas Governor Asa Hutchinson embarked upon his Transformation of Arkansas State Government in early 2019.
 As a result, the Transformation and Efficiencies Act 2019 authorized the reduction of the number of cabinet-level agencies from 42 to 15.
-This piece of state legislation will go into effect on July 1, 2019 and will reflect a reorganization of the workforce partner agencies in Arkansas.
-Specifically, the Arkansas Department of Workforce Services will become the Division of Workforce Services and will incorporate the former Arkansas Rehabilitation Services, Division of Services for the Blind, and Adult Education Services.
+This piece of state legislation went into effect on July 1, 2019 and reflects a reorganization of the workforce partner agencies in Arkansas.
+Specifically, the Arkansas Department of Workforce Services became the Division of Workforce Services and incorporated the former Arkansas Rehabilitation Services, Division of Services for the Blind, and Adult Education Services.
 This plan incorporates these changes and includes the following new acronyms:

-- ADWS Arkansas Division of Workforce Services - DSB Division of Services for the Blind - ARS Arkansas Division of Workforce Services Arkansas Rehabilitation Services - AES Arkansas Division of Workforce Services Adult Education Services described in this document and outlines a four-year strategy for the core programs.
-The six core programs are-
+- ADWS Arkansas Division of Workforce Services - DSB Division of Services for the Blind - ARS Arkansas Division of Workforce Services Arkansas Rehabilitation Services - AES Arkansas Division of Workforce Services Adult Education Services